Large deviations in statistics of the convex hull of passive and active particles: A theoretical study: Discussion

 In many of the cases that we studied here, we were able to compare our theoretical predictions with existing numerical data, showing excellent agreement in the right tails in all cases.
 We hope that this work will stimulate additional numerical investigations (in particular, in the left tails where we believe that more extensive numerical work is needed in order to observe convergence to the theoretical results).

 Several interesting future directions of research remain.
-It would be interesting to extend our results to non-rotationally-invariant active particles \cite{Visotsky2023}.
-Another interesting future direction is to analytically study the tail distributions for self-avoiding random walks, which were investigated numerically in Refs.~\cite{Schawe2018,Schawe2019}.
+It would be interesting to extend our results to non-rotationally-invariant active particles \cite{Visotsky2023}, and/or to the case in which there is an external drift acting on the particle \cite{WX15}.
+Another interesting future direction is to analytically study the tail distributions for self-avoiding RWs, which were investigated numerically in Refs.~\cite{Schawe2018,Schawe2019}.
 Finally, it would be interesting to study the left tails for active particles (by analyzing their long-time survival probabilities in circles of given sizes) and also to study the $N\gg1$ limiting behaviors of the distributions \cite{Dewenter2016}, both for active and passive particles.